yingding/ai-hackathon-022025/01 GetStarted.md

 Reason for this optional setting:
 * If the Storage access key has been disabled on the Storage account by your company policy in Azure tenant.

+## (Optional) Update Azure AI Service with additional roles
+1. Add your AI project user with RBAC role `Cognitive Services User` for `aihubdemo<your name>uno` Azure AI Service to allow project user to access content safety features and try out the testing

+Note:
+* with error ``Your account does not have access to this resource, ...` https://learn.microsoft.com/en-gb/azure/ai-services/content-safety/concepts/response-codes#azure-ai-foundry-error-messages

 ## Reference